springcomp/self-hosted-simplelogin/README.md

 From Wikipedia https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security

+> HTTP Strict Transport Security (HSTS) is a policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.

 HTTP Strict Transport Security is an extra step you can take to protect your web app from certain man-in-the-middle attacks.
 It does this by specifying an amount of time (usually a really long one) for which you should only accept HTTPS connections, not HTTP ones.

 This repository already enables HSTS, thanks to the following line to the `server` block of the Nginx configuration file: